Winter Landscaping Tips: Preparing Your Garden for Cold Weather

 Create Winter Interest with Garden Features

 Winter landscapes don’t have to be barren.
 In fact, adding visual interest can help your garden shine during the cold months.
 Incorporate garden structures like birdbaths, trellises, or sculptures that can bring life to your space even when plants are dormant.
 You can also plant winterberry shrubs or holly bushes for a pop of color.
+For even more visual appeal, consider adding outdoor lighting to highlight the beauty of your winter garden.
+String lights, lanterns, or spotlights can turn your garden into a cozy winter retreat.

 -